 What you can make with arm knitting

-The gorgeous arm-knitted cowl above was created by Bluprint member Anne Weil.
-(Anne also sells a fabulous step-by-step arm knitting tutorial right here on Bluprint!
+The gorgeous arm-knitted cowl above was created by Craftsy member Anne Weil.
+(Anne also sells a fabulous step-by-step arm knitting tutorial right here on Craftsy!
 If you need extra help, be sure to check out her detailed how-to.)
 Notice the loose gauge of the yarn.
 For this reason, it’s best to work with several strands of super-bulky yarn held together.

 One of the most common arm knitted projects is a scarf or cowl.
 You can also make a scarf, then seam the ends together to make an infinity scarf.
 Experiment and let the loose gauge of arm knitting inspire you!

 Ready to get started?
 Here’s how to arm knit a scarf:

 Holding two or three strands of yarn together, make a slip knot and place it on your right arm.